uccellolabs/package-skeleton/README.md

 # Package skeleton

-This is a skeleton to make new packages with [Uccello][link-uccello].
+This is a skeleton to make new packages with [Package Designer][link-package-designer].

 ## Installation